7xm7/active-directory-ransomware-killchain/README.md

 ### Design Considerations

 To maintain infrastructure operability for post-compromise analysis, the encryption targeted specific high value directories (`C:\Database`) rather than entire system drives.
-This approach simulates surgical ransomware attacks while preserving the infrastrucure environment for continued research.
+This approach simulates surgical ransomware attacks while preserving the infrastructure environment for continued research.

 This methodology also reflects real world scenarios where threat actors maintain partial system functionality to facilitate data exfiltration or maximize ransom leverage.